What Is The Average Home Size In The UK, Compared By Property Type

 • Review the surrounding area for access to public transport, schools, shops, and other important services.

-• FInal decision need to access Factor in future needs, such as growing family requirements or working from home,
+• Final decision needs to consider factors in future needs, such as growing family requirements or working from home.

 Home Sizes Compare